Erastus Corning 2nd: Early career

+After graduating from college, Corning started the Albany Associates insurance company and soon entered politics.
+Albany Associates profited from being the sole bidder on Albany County insurance contracts for many years.
+Corning defended this apparent conflict of interest by noting that he was a city official, but did not hold county office.

-After graduating from college, Corning started an insurance company and soon entered politics.
-He was a member of the New York State Assembly (Albany Co., 1st D.) in 1936; and of the New York State Senate (30th D.) from 1937 to 1941, sitting in the 160th, 161st, 162nd and 163rd New York State Legislatures.
+Corning was a member of the New York State Assembly (Albany Co., 1st D.) in 1936; and of the New York State Senate (30th D.) from 1937 to 1941, sitting in the 160th, 161st, 162nd and 163rd New York State Legislatures.
 He resigned his seat on August 1, 1941, to seek the Democratic nomination for Mayor of Albany.

 Corning won the first of his 11 terms as mayor in November 1941, easily defeating the Republican candidate, Benjamin R. Hoff, by nearly 46,000 votes.
 Corning took office on January 1, 1942.
 Shortly after his first term began, the newly elected Governor Thomas E. Dewey had the powerful Albany Democratic political machine, run by "Boss" Daniel P. O'Connell, investigated.
 The investigations proved largely unsuccessful and left Corning and O'Connell unscathed.
-This political machine proved to be one of the most durable in American history, even outlasting the Daley family machine in Chicago.
+The O'Connell machine proved to be one of the most durable in American history, even outlasting the Daley family machine in Chicago.